marviq/generator-bat/generators/app/templates/settings/@README.md

     setting         | explanation
     :---            | :---
-    `environment`   | The target-environments name (production, acceptance, testing, staging, local, etc).
+    `environment`   | The target-environment's name (production, acceptance, testing, staging, local, etc).
 Should really be identical to the settings file's name (excluding the `.json` extension).
-    `apiBaseUrl`    | The base URL of the *default* API to use.
+    `api`           | A mappping of symbolic API names to their services' base URLs.
     `locales`       | A list of available locales.

 Feel free to add further files to this directory as you see fit; for instance `<yourname>.js` for your personal local development configuration.